As a user, I can clean up both orphaned content units and orphaned artifacts

 The orphan clean up task could be long running.
 I suspect it cannot be canceled, right?
 What happens if a user tries to cancel the task?

-#21 Updated by daviddavis about 2 years ago
+#21 Updated by daviddavis almost 3 years ago

 Per comment 13, I opened a new issue to handle making this functionality around waiting for no reservations more generic so plugin writers, etc can use it: